autodeb/autodeb/README.md

 - ``list-packages-with-newer-upstream-versions``: lists source packages that have newer upstream versions available

-- ``update-random-package``: find a package that needs updating to a newer upstream version and try updating it automatically.
-On success, the output is moved to the current directory.

 - ``autodeb-server``: This is the server component of the system.
 It provides a web interface, a REST API and dput-compatible interface.

 - ``autodeb-worker``: This is the worker component of the system.
 It retrieves jobs from the main server and executes them.